 What We Provide :

 WE ARE OPEN!
 The Family Justice Center is open for services with precautions for COVID-19.
-Check-ins are being conducted outside of the Health and Justice Building and masks are required.
+Masks are required.
 Please do not come if you have any symptoms associated with COVID-19 (fevers, difficulty breathing, inability to smell or taste, etc).

 FREE one-stop clinic providing legal advice on family, elder and tenant law ONLY.
 1st and 3rd Tuesdays of the month we have Immigrant Legal Services available.